 The fellow participates in a variety of clinical, administrative, educational, and self-care activities.
 We expect each fellow to graduate with practical skills in Integrative Medicine.
-In order to realize this we allow ample funding and time for CME conferences.
+In order to realize this we allow ample funding for CME conferences.
 This allows customization to meet the career goals of each individual fellow.
 We also arrange for specialized clinic time to practice these skills—biofeedback, acupuncture, OMT, hypnosis—depending on the specific needs of the fellow.

-The fellow serves as an attending in the Integrative Medicine Clinic, seeing patients with their resident Primary Care Doctors, formulating treatment plans and being available for follow-up.
+The fellow serves as an attending in the Integrative Medicine Clinic, seeing patients along with their resident Primary Care Doctors, formulating treatment plans and being available for follow-up.
 The fellow also precepts in traditional Family Medicine resident clinics and participates in faculty inpatient medicine call.

 This is a skill-based fellowship with emphasis on providing access to Integrative Medicine for traditionally underserved populations in a community health center-based residency program.
-The Fellow engages in a mixture of educational, self-care, administrative, teaching, and clinical duties.
+The Fellow engages in a mixture of educational, administrative, teaching, and clinical duties.
 The goal is to create physicians skilled in the delivery and teaching of holistic family care while allowing personalization to meet the individual career needs of each fellow.

 Upon completion of the Fellowship, the Fellow should feel competent to employ the principles of IFM in a wide variety of practice models.

 In order to enhance the health of our patients and communities, The Santa Rosa Integrative Family Medicine Fellowship is committed to training physicians to incorporate holistic principles into the delivery of effective care to diverse and underserved populations.

 Meeting the needs of the population we serve.

 Acknowledging the motivational and healing qualities of humor and play.